skajmera/Employee_Registration/README.md

 # Employee_Registration

-<p>Here i created a backend of user for  employee sign-up/login.
+<p>Here i created a backend of user-employee registration.

-  I have also JWT using for authentication. i have used mysql database with knex <p>
+ * I have used JWT for authentication.
+  * i have used mysql database with knex.
+  * password verification i implemented bcrypt.
+  * after registration user-employee can update and delete his data.
+  * user can search other employee by unique id,firstname,lastname,and email.
+  * user can also get data of other employee in assending order by firstname, lastname, and email <p>

   ------